RylieWeaver/rylieweaver.github.io/WordleBot/README.md

   <img src="images/game_peril.png" alt="Wordle game" width="300"/>
 </p>

 Besides small changes made since its release, Wordle has a total vocabulary of 12,972 words, of which 2,315 are possible target words.
-With those vocab sizes and 6 possible guesses, the maximum possible number of unique Wordle games is:
+With those vocab sizes and 6 possible guesses, the number of unique Wordle games, defined as different target word or different guesses, is:
 $$12972^6 \times 2315 \approx 10^{24}.$$
 (quite large).

 ### Existing Approaches